Arsenalist/feature-toggles/README.md

 http://localhost:4200/movies

+### Use Cases

+- Simple text or images that need to be hidden on a page.
+- Structural blocks of content that need to be hidden.
+- There is negligible performance cost of the data being rendered "behind the scenes"
+- Works for both short and long-lived feature toggles as code is not intrusive.

 ## Route Guard

 Based on the `viewingStockPricesEnabled` flag in `FeatureDecisionsService` the application will either enable or disable access to the following URL:

 http://localhost:4200/stock-prices

+### Use Cases

+- A user's access to a particular URL must be controlled.
+- Service calls to backend systems must be controlled.

 ## Dynamic Component Loader